ffohturk/QLoRA-DPO/README.md

-QLORA meets DPO
+# QLORA meets DPO

-In this project we combine the computational efficiency of QLoRA with the DPO algorithm.
+We combine the computational efficiency of QLoRA with the DPO algorithm.

 Many implementations exist, but this is mine.